bjkim31/Suscept/doc/knn+snps.tutorial.md

   6. calculate kinship relationship by KING and remove some sample which having family relationship.

-  7. extract SNPs which are on the Affymetrix Whole GenomeWide Scan 6 array.
+  7. extract SNPs on chromosome 22 and Affymetrix Genomewide human SNP array 6.0.

 the data contains 2457 samples and 11813 SNPs.